Skip to main content

 Gozo

-Malta's fertile sister island serves as the country's food bowl.
-Growers and producers create vegetables, artisan cheeses (gbejniet), honey, and seafood forming backbone of Gozitan cooking.
-Farm-to-table freshness, rustic eateries, handmade ftira (different from Maltese version - pizza-style), hearty bragioli beef olives.
-Village restaurants emphasize local sourcing.
+Malta's fertile sister island is the country's food bowl.
+Local growers and producers turn out the vegetables, cheeselets (gbejniet), honey, and seafood that hold up Gozitan cooking.
+Here you get farm-to-table freshness, rustic eateries, handmade ftira (the pizza-style version, not the Maltese one), and bragioli beef olives.
+Village restaurants source close to home.

 Cultural Significance: